-"SHAPE\ver2" Application performs time-dependent Seismic Hazard Analysis (SHA), taking into account the activity rate and the magnitude distribution of seismicity for selected time windows.
+"SHAPE\ver2" Application performs time-dependent Seismic Hazard Analysis (SHA), taking into account the activity rate and the magnitude distribution of seismicity for selected time windows (Kijko et al., 2001; Lasocki and Orlecka-Sikora, 2008; Lasocki, 2017; Leptokaropoulos et al., 2017).
 The hazard parameters estimated are:

-1) The Mean Return Period (MRP) of a given magnitude, M, which is defined as the average elapsed time between the occurrence of consecutive events of M and

-2) The Exceedance Probability (EPR) of a given magnitude, M, within a given time period of length, T, which is defined as the probability of an earthquake of M to occur during T.
+- 1) The Mean Return Period (MRP) of a given magnitude, M, which is defined as the average elapsed time between the occurrence of consecutive events of M and - 2) The Exceedance Probability (EPR) of a given magnitude, M, within a given time period of length, T, which is defined as the probability of an earthquake of magnitude greater than or equal to M to occur during T.